-Our main tool is the cavity method, it presents two advantages: 1) during the derivation we obtain the AMP algorithm as a side-product and 2) based on experience of the last three decades, it is likely that a rigorous proof of our conjectures will follow very closely this path.
-In the cavity method we first assume that there is a fixed point of the belief propagation equations that correctly describes the posterior probability distribution, and that the BP equations (initialized randomly, or in the case where a first order phase transition is present initialized close to the planted configuration) converge to it.
-Then we use the large-$N$ limit in order describe the evolution of the iteration on average.
-While doing so, we perform a statistical analysis of the BP equations in which we keep only the leading terms in the large $N$ limit, this is called the cavity method \cite{MezardParisi87b}.
+Our main goal is to derive the MMSE for the matrix factorization problem in the Bayes-optimal setting.
+Our main tool is the cavity method, and it presents two advantages with respect to the replica method: 1) during the derivation of the MMSE we obtain the AMP algorithm as a side-product and 2) based on experience of the last three decades, it is likely that a rigorous proof of our conjectures will follow very closely this path.
+In the cavity method we first assume that there is a fixed point of the belief propagation equations that correctly describes the posterior probability distribution, and that the BP equations (initialized randomly, or in the case where a first order phase transition is present, initialized close to the planted configuration) converge to it.
+Then we are interested in the average evolution of the BP iterations.
+This can be understood through a statistical analysis of the BP equations in which we keep only the leading terms in the large $N$ limit, an approach called the cavity method \cite{MezardParisi87b} in the physics literature.
 The result of this analysis are the state evolution equations that should be asymptotically exact, they do not depend on the size of the system $N$ anymore.
 There is one known way by which the assumptions made in this derivation can fail, this way is called replica-symmetry-breaking (RSB).
 Fortunately, in the Bayes optimal inference, RSB is excluded, as we explain below.

 Our second analysis uses the replica method.
 In the replica approach one computes the average of the $n$-th power of the normalization of the posterior probability distribution.
 Then one uses the limit $n\to 0$ to obtain the average of its logarithm.
-Doing this, one needs to evaluate a saddle point of a certain potential and one assumes that this saddle point is restricted to a certain class that is called "replica symmetric", eq. (\ref{RSorderparameter}).
+Doing this, one needs to evaluate a saddle point of a certain potential and one assumes that this saddle point is restricted to a certain class that is called ``replica symmetric", eq. (\ref{RSorderparameter}).
 Again this assumption is justified in the Bayes optimal inference, because we know that there is no RSB in this case.

-Our two analyses, using the cavity method and the replica method lead to the same set of closed equations for the MMSE of the problem.
-This and the fact that apart of the above assumptions we we did not make any additional approximation in the derivations makes us claim that the results described in this paper are exact.
+Our two analyses, using the cavity method and the replica method, lead to the same set of closed equations for the MMSE of the problem.
+This important crosscheck, and the very reasonable nature of the assumptions described below (based on our experience in using this kind of approach in various settings) lead us to conjecture that the results described in this paper are exact.